Jaeoc/lmhyp/README.md

 Hyp <- "(wt, disp) < 0"
 ```

 Parentheses become more important when defining hypotheses that involve more variables.
 For example, a hypothesis might be that the third variable `hp` also has a negative association with the DV, but that `wt` has a stronger negative association than either of the other variables.
-In tht case it becomes necessary to use parentheses because the function does not permit repeating variables when specifying a hypothesis.
+In that case it becomes necessary to use parentheses because the function does not permit repeating variables when specifying a hypothesis.
 This hypothesis would be then be specified as follows:

 ``` r
 H1 <- "wt < (disp, hp) < 0"